Our Future Ends

 LA Weekly

 Our Future Ends is a multidisciplinary satire about near-extinct lemurs and the long-lost continent of Lemuria.
-Parallel extinctions oscillate between projection and theater, the work combines live performances set in a newly imagined Lemuria with stop motion animation lemurs voiced by Brontez Purnell, Heather María Ács, Maryam Farnaz Rostami, Xandra Ibarra, Zackary Drucker, Ben McCoy, Silas Howard and Siobhan Aluvalot, as well as video documentation of lemur primates at the Duke Lemur Center.
-The live performance premiered at CounterPulse in San Francisco and was the Outfest Platinum Centerpiece at REDCAT Theatre in Los Angeles in 2018.
+Parallel extinction stories unfold across live performances set in a newly imagined Lemuria with stop motion animation lemurs voiced by Brontez Purnell, Heather María Ács, Maryam Farnaz Rostami, Xandra Ibarra, Zackary Drucker, Ben McCoy, Silas Howard and Siobhan Aluvalot, as well as video documentation of lemur primates at the Duke Lemur Center.
+Our Future Ends premiered at CounterPulse in San Francisco and was the Outfest Platinum Centerpiece at REDCAT Theatre in Los Angeles in 2018.

 CREDITS

-Written, Directed, Animated and Created by Clement Hil Goldberg
+Written, Directed, Animated and Created by Clement Goldberg

 Starring: Brontez Purnell, Heather María Ács, Maryam Farnaz Rostami, Xandra Ibarra, Zackary Drucker, Ben McCoy, Silas Howard and Siobhan Aluvalot.
 Choreography by Larry Arrington, Costume Design by Margaret Bolton Grace, Lighting Design by Jerry Lee, Original Music by Ted M. Superstar and Hale May, Original Animation Score by Ted M. Superstar, Sound Engineering by Sophia Poirier.